miqimly/miqimly.github.io/README.md

 ## Deployment

-This is a static site — no build step needed.
+This is a static site! no build step needed.
 Upload the entire folder as-is to:

 - **GitHub Pages**: push to `main`, set Pages source to root or `/docs`
 - **Netlify / Vercel**: drag-and-drop or connect repo, deploy root directory